fvitello/pleiadi-doc/docs/quickstart/index.rst

 The following storage quota are set for the different areas of the Pleiadi cluster:

-#. *home*: EACH USER can use up to 10 GB per year of disk space.
+#. *home*: each user can use up to 20 GB of disk space.
-#. *work*: EACH GROUP can use up to 10 TB per year of disk space.
+#. *work*: each user can use up to the quota defined in the request of the account.

 The users can request an increase of the group quota reserved for them sending us an e-mail at the address board.pleiadi@inaf.it, including the proper motivations for the request that will be successively evaluated by the local Staff.
 Possible quota extensions have to be an expiration, that must be as short as possible.
 Anyway, the period required for the quota extension cannot exceed the expiration date expected for the account.